 Timothy Yee Embroiled in Unsuitability Dispute

-Timothy Yee (CRD #:2492578), a broker and investment advisor registered with Independent Financial Group, is involved in an unsuitability dispute, according to his BrokerCheck record, accessed on January 7, 2022.
+Timothy Yee (CRD #:2492578), a broker registered with Independent Financial Group, is involved in an unsuitability dispute, according to his BrokerCheck record, accessed on July 30, 2025.
+Keep reading for more details about his alleged conduct as a broker.

 Investor Allegations

-On October 25, 2021, an investor filed a dispute against Timothy Yee, alleging the investments he recommended were not suitable for her and were not in line with her stated objectives.
-The damage amount requested is $68,000the case is still pending.
+On May 5, 2025, an investor filed a dispute against Timothy Yee, alleging that he recommended unsuitable investments that were not in line with her stated objectives.
+The client seeks $126,000 in damages in this pending dispute.

 What is Unsuitability?